gatsbyjs/gatsby-es/README.md

 This is the official Spanish translation of the Gatsby documentation.

-# Gatsby en Español

-This is the official Spanish translation of the Gatsby documentation.

 <p align = "center">
   <a href="https://gatsbyjs.org">
     <img alt = "Gatsby" src = "https://www.gatsbyjs.org/monogram.svg" width = "60" />